 - On April 24, 2023, the Company appointed Mr. Adrian Lupascu as the Company's VP of Exploration.
 Mr. Lupascu is a "Qualified Person" as defined in National Instrument 43-101 ("NI 43-101").
 He holds a bachelor's degree in geological engineering and a master's degree in geochemistry.
 As an accomplished geologist and engineer, he has more than 20 years of experience in mining exploration and development for nickel platinum-group-metals, other precious and base metals projects.
-Mr. Lupascu ceased to serve as the Company's VP Exploration effective August 2, 2023. - On May 1, the Company repriced the exercise price of 3,810,000 options from \$0.70 to \$0.20 and 150,000 options from \$0.74 to \$0.20. - On June 15, 2023, the Company announced the appointment of Mr. Jim Rondeau to its Board of Directors.
+Mr. Lupascu ceased to serve as the Company's VP Exploration effective August 2, 2023. - On April 18, the Company repriced the exercise price of 3,810,000 options from \$0.70 to \$0.20 and 150,000 options from \$0.74 to \$0.20. - On June 15, 2023, the Company announced the appointment of Mr. Jim Rondeau to its Board of Directors.
 Mr. Rondeau is currently the President of Systematic Design and Plum Creative, two international award-winning design companies that work around the world.
 He also serves as vice president of ICMD, a company that provides pharmacy and medical services to First Nation and other clients in Western Canada.
 He serves on the National Board of The Canadian Gay and Lesbian Chamber of Commerce, Toba Grown Inc. as well as other Non-Profit Boards.
 Mr. Rondeau is a former member of the Legislative Assembly of Manitoba from 1999 to 2016, and served as a cabinet minister from 2003 to 2013.
 In 2004, Mr. Rondeau was promoted to a full cabinet portfolio as Minister of Industry, Economic Development and Mines.
 Under Mr. Rondeau's leadership, Manitoba was recognized as the Best Jurisdiction for Mining in the world by the Fraser Institute.
 During his tenure 2 new mines were opened and one reopened in Manitoba.
-He has received the Queen's Jubilee Award, The Canadian Cancer Society Recognition Award and the Fred Douglas Foundation Award.
+He has received the Queen's Jubilee Award, The Canadian Cancer Society Recognition Award and the Fred Douglas Foundation Award. - On October 18, 2023, the Company appointed Jenna Virk as its Chief Legal Officer.
+Ms. Virk has been a practising lawyer in British Columbia since 2007 and has over 15 years of experience in corporate finance, securities and commercial law.
+She also brings with her prior experience as in house counsel for various organizations since 2015, including most recently serving as Director, Legal Affairs and Corporate Secretary of Lithium Americas Corp.
+She holds a Bachelor of Law from the University of British Columbia and a Bachelor of Business Administration from Simon Fraser University.